jax-ml/jax/docs/tutorials/key-concepts.md

 (key-concepts-jaxprs)=
 ## Jaxprs

-JAX has its own intermediate representation for sequences of operations, and these are known as {term}`jaxprs <jaxpr>`.
-A jaxpr (short for *JAX eXPRession*) represents a list of core units of computation called {term}`primitives <primitive>` that represent the effect of a computation.
+JAX has its own intermediate representation for sequences of operations, known as a {term}`jaxpr`.
+A jaxpr (short for *JAX exPRession*) is a simple representation of a functional program, comprising a sequence of {term}`primitive` operations.

 For example, consider the `selu` function we defined above: